arisacoba/new-mac/README.md

 > New mac, who dis

 Bunch of checklist to do when setting up a new Mac.
-There must be a way to automate this; I just had to work on what I have to make the setting up happen
+There must be a way to automate this; I just had to work on what I have to make the setting up happen.

+**S E C T I O N S**

 ---